Statement icon

 • Enter (runs once when entered)

-• Update (runs each when called, usually each Step)
+• Update (runs when you call Update, usually every Step)

 • Exit (runs once when leaving)

-You can keep things very simple (just one state and Update) or layer on more advanced features as your project grows.
+You can keep things dead simple (one state, one Update) or turn on more advanced features later without changing the basic workflow.

 Basic Features (Core)

-These are the features most users will use day-to-day:
+These are the features most people will use every day:

-Each state machine tracks how long the current state has been active (in frames):
+• Simple timing The machine tracks how long the current state has been active (scaled time units):

-If you’re a beginner or just need something straightforward, you can safely stop at these features.
+If you are a beginner, or you just want something straightforward, you can stop here and be totally fine.

 Advanced Features